yohanchatelain/fmriprep/docs/installation.rst

 The FreeSurfer license
 ======================

-FMRIPREP will requires Freesurfer to run.
-Therefore, make sure there is a valid FreeSurfer available to FMRIPREP.
+FMRIPREP uses FreeSurfer tools, which require a license to run.

-Getting a FreeSurfer license is free, simply register a new key at https://surfer.nmr.mgh.harvard.edu/registration.html.
+To obtain a FreeSurfer license, simply register for free at https://surfer.nmr.mgh.harvard.edu/registration.html.

 When using manually-prepared environments, FreeSurfer will search for a license key